Saad-elektro/PT100_stm32_baremetal/README.md

-It's a prototype for an industrial temperature sensor, based on 3-wire RTD PT100, which offers the possibility to read the measurements in situ or from a remote terminal, can be used to keep the traceability of temperature storage for foodstuffs.
+It's a prototype for an industrial temperature sensor, based on 3-wire RTD PT100, which offers the possibility to read the measurements in situ or from a remote terminal, can be used to keep the traceability of temperature storage for products.

 it can operates from -30°C to 120°C temperature range, Ensure accuracy measurements +/-0.5°C.